 Application Scenarios

-- Vickers Hardness Test: It is mainly used for the hardness evaluation of hard materials.
-Especially suitable for materials research, ceramics, glass, and other fields.
+- Vickers Hardness Test: It is mainly used to evaluate hard materials.
+It is especially suitable for materials research, ceramics, glass, and other fields.

 Final Word